 …an acre of potatoes, with careful spade husbandry, could supply to a family more than 6 tons of potatoes a year, 36 pounds a day, nearly enough to subsist on.1

 In England, where the eldest son inherited the farm and the rest had to fend for themselves, a typical farmer worked twenty acres of land.
 The paucity of the Irish farmer’s resources meant that he was poor relative to his English neighbour, and worse was to come.

 Jared Diamond has documented a number of cases in which societies have expanded to fill an ecological niche so completely that they have no resources held in reserve.
 A single shock (a drought, a longer winter) can then lead to disaster.2 For the Irish the shock came in the late 1840s in the form of a potato blight that destroyed the potatoes while they were still in the ground.
 The resulting famine caused the deaths of something between 1 and 1.5 million people over the space of a few years.
 Another 1 million people emigrated to escape starvation.

 A part of the explanation for China’s long stagnation likewise lies in its reliance on rice as a staple.
 China was initially able to accommodate a rising population by expanding its borders and using marginal lands more effectively.
-Rice production was augmented by introducing specialized strains of rice and adopting best practices.
-Once these gains had been realized, however, further output could only be increased by working the fields more intensively, bringing into play the phenomenon that economists call “diminishing marginal productivity.”
+Rice production was also augmented by introducing specialized strains of rice and adopting best practices.
+Once these gains had been realized, however, output could be increased further only by working the fields more intensively, bringing into play the phenomenon that economists call “diminishing marginal productivity.”